 - For updates on closures and openings, keep an eye on COVID related parks and campground updates.

 Where it is possible to manage health and safety risks, some Parks Canada places in the Yukon have resumed services.
 Visitors will have access to the following services and facilities:

 - Campfires are allowed in established rings only.
 Firewood supplied on site.

 - The boat launch is open.

 - Outhouses are open

 - Chilkoot Trail National Historic Site

 - All access to Chilkoot Trail National Historic Site of Canada, including the Log Cabin Parking Lot, outhouses, backcountry areas, and the rest of the National Historic Site is strictly prohibited until further notice.
 No person shall enter or engage in any activity in Chilkoot Trail National Historic Site.
-All Chilkoot Trail reservations for the 2020 season will be cancelled.

 - S.S.
 Klondike National Historic Site

 - Klondike National Historic Sites